CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/appengine-jobs.md

     }
     ```

-5. By adding the Logger, we will be able to log messages that can later be reviewed directly from the AppEngine Administration Panel.
+5. By adding the Logger, we will be able to log messages that can later be reviewed directly from the CompuTec AppEngine Administration Panel.
 6. The final piece we need is the EventBusJob annotation from the CompuTec.AppEngine.Base.Infrastructure.Jobs.Annotations namespace.
 This annotation will allow us to specify information about our job, including the type of event and action that will trigger it.
 7. Let's add an annotation to our job:

-    - **JobId**: The unique ID for this job, which will be used by AppEngine.
-It will be visible in the AppEngine Administration Panel.
+    - **JobId**: The unique ID for this job, which will be used by CompuTec AppEngine.
+It will be visible in the CompuTec AppEngine Administration Panel.
-    - **Description**: A brief description of the job, visible in the AppEngine Administration Panel.
+    - **Description**: A brief description of the job, visible in the CompuTec AppEngine Administration Panel.
     - **ContentType**: The ObjectType that the job will react to.
 This corresponds to the variable object_type used in SBO_SP_TransactionNotification and SBO_SP_PostTransactionNotice.
     - **ActionType**: The action type for the event.
 For example, "A" for Add, "U" for Update, or "D" for Delete.
     - In our example, since we want the job to react to adding a Sales Order, we set ContentType to "17" and ActionType to "A".